elenabagnera/CapitalBikesProject/README.md

 6. Run models on the new data
 	a. random forest (can try first with parameter tuning and then without) - FK
 		i. try a version where we first do a random forest model to predict a binary variable of whether bikes are departing or not.
 Then use the predictions to create a new variable and estimate a random forest model that uses that variable as a predictor
-	b. either Lasso, Ridge or Glymet (or multiple of these) - QX - EB
+	b. either Lasso, Ridge or Glymet (or multiple of these) - QX
+	c. decision tree - EB - DONE (although with a smaller dataset)
 	c. xg boost (no idea what it is) - SB TO LOOK INTO IT- EB [optional]
 	d. compares the models and writes explanation of results - FK